ni/niveristand-custom-device-testing-tools/README.md

 "Loopback Resource Name" = "rio://10.2.104.35/RIO0"
 ```

+By default the testing tools will load the local configuration file, named `config.ini`, which is saved next to system definition file.
+Alternatively a user can specify one or more local configuration files as an optional parameter to `VeriStandTestCase.OpenVeriStandConnection`.

 ## Git History & Rebasing Policy
 Branch rebasing and other history modifications will be listed here, with several notable exceptions: